-THE PAGES OF MY RESEARCH - a sound installation / textile installation
+THE PAGES OF MY RESEARCH (2020)

-One year ago, I discovered a material I had never seen and smelled before.
-The gorgeous brownish translucency of the dried cellulose material, the undefinable smell, the asymmetrical texture and patterns provoked strong ambivalent sensibilities.
-Since this moment, this material has been the focus of my research for the ArtScience Master.
-I created an experimental domestic (sound) set-up, growing 16 sheets of cellulose in five consecutive iterations over a period of six months.
-The result, a total amount of 80 sheets, are 'The Pages of my Research'.
+One year ago, I was confronted with a material I had never seen and smelled before.
+The gorgeous brownish translucency of the material, the undefinable smell, the asymmetrical texture and patterns, the incredible strength yet flexibility it had, provoked strong ambivalent sensibilities.
+Since this cross-modal encounter, the mighty material of cellulose grown by microorganisms has been the focus of the research for my Master degree of the ArtScience Interfaculty of the Royal Academy of Arts/ Royal Conservatory of the Hague (2020).

 Sound Installation // Metal, white textile, dried (microbial) cellulose, four tactile transducers, wood,

 Textile Installation // Metal, white textile, dried (microbial) cellulose, LED lights // 3m x 1.5m x 30 cm